 How Much Acyclovir Is Safe To Take During Pregnancy?

 Your doctor will decide the dosage depending on the severity of the condition and other parameters (5).
 Doctors usually prescribe the medicine when you experience the first episode of herpes during pregnancy.
-They might ask you to take the medicine everyday in the last four weeks of pregnancy will reduce the risk of outbreak, and prevents transmission to the newborn.
+They might ask you to take the medicine everyday in the last four weeks of pregnancy to reduce the risk of outbreak, and prevent transmission to the newborn.

 What If You Have Already Taken Acyclovir (Zovirax) During Pregnancy?